RWS/Hugging-Face-Transformers-Service/README.md

 - **Streaming Progress Updates**: For long-running operations such as downloading models, the application provides real-time progress updates, allowing users to monitor the status of their downloads.

 <!-- - **Metrics and Monitoring**: Integrates with Prometheus and Grafana for monitoring application performance and resource utilization, ensuring that the application runs smoothly and efficiently. -->

-By combining the power of Hugging Face's state-of-the-art models with the ease of FastAPI, this application empowers users to enhance their applications with robust NLP capabilities directly from their local environment.

 ### Supported Model Types